dt-orders/load-traffic/README.md

 # Overview

 This is a simple script to send some load traffic using JMeter to the dt-orders app with a configurable loop count and base URL.
 The JMeter test script is build into the image so there is no need to Docker volumes.

+See the [overview repo](https://github.com/dt-orders/overview) for how to setup the application.

 # Running